 Justice Sotomayor, speaking for the Court, noted that Garcetti v.
 Ceballos [text, p.
 1190] had set forth a "two-step inquiry into whether a public employee's speech is entitled to protection."
-The first inquiry is " whether the employee spoke as a citizen on a matter of public concern.' " If the employee speech did not involve a matter of public concern, then the " 'employee has no First Amendment cause of action based on his or her employer's reaction to the speech.' " If the employee's speech did involve a matter of public concern, then there is a possible First Amendment claim.
-Then the following question is presented: "Did the 'government entity have an adequate justification for treating the employee speech - when government employees "make statements pursuant to their official duties" and citizen speech - when government employees are "speaking as citizens for First Amendment purposes."
+The first inquiry is "'whether the employee spoke as a citizen on a matter of public concern.'"
+If the employee speech did not involve a matter of public concern, then the "'employee has no First Amendment cause of action based on his or her employer's reaction to the speech.'
+"If the employee's speech did involve a matter of public concern, then there is a possible First Amendment claim.
+Then the following question is presented: "Did the 'government entity have an adequate justification for treating the employee different from any other member of the general public?"
+Garcetti distinguished between employee speech - when government employees "make statements pursuant to their official duties" and citizen speech - when government employees are "speaking as citizens for First Amendment purposes."